camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-09-07-Meeting-Minutes.md

     * Site-To-Cloud: No go for now, clarification requested
       * Possible collision with work done in TMF
       * George Glass mentions that AT&T will showcase on DTW in Copenhagen a catalyst on same topic.
-      * (**Action**) TSC asks to China Mobile to clarify this API scope with current work done by AT&T & Check if AT&T could be a supporter of the API
+      * (**Action**) TSC asks to China Mobile to clarify this API scope with current work done by AT&T & check if AT&T could be a supporter of the API
     * WebRTC: no objection - Go
       * TSC request the (future) sub project in charge of this API to check possible collision with WebRTC standards.
       * (**Action**) API Backlog WG to request supporting companies to propose their maintainers for the sub project